 And the poop hit the fan

-By early 2015 and onward to today, more and more patients were reporting being quite unhappy with Armour.
+By early 2015 and onward, more and more patients were reporting being quite unhappy with Armour.
 The price has risen substantially and often, and patients were also reporting a return of hypothyroid symptoms.
 It’s not all patients, but a substantial amount.

 And this is not the first time we’ve been unhappy about Armour!